sankalpbaba/covid19prediction/README.md

 	**  DATASET 	**
   IT CONSITIS OF 20 FEATURES (SYMPOTOMS) , AND DEPENDENT VARIBLE/OUTPUT i.e. WETHER PERSON HAS COVID OR NOT.
+  The dataset had imbalanced distribution but i cleaned the dataset and made it balanced.
   PREDICTION-98.16%

   STANDARD DEVIATION-0.60%